matter-lib/matter/CODESTYLE.md

 Functions require all parameters and what it returns to be documented, this uses `@param` and `@return`. `@param`s should be on a new line below each other and `@return` should be seperated by `@param` by an empty line.

-If the function has no parameters then `@param` can be ommited.
+If the function has no parameters then `@param` can be omitted.
 As can `@return` if the function doesn't return a value.

 ```
 /**